Skip to Content

 Aujourd’hui on va aborder un sujet que je voulais aborder depuis longtemps.

-Today we’re going to address a problem that I’ve wanted to address for a long time.
+Today we’re going to tackle a problem that I’ve wanted to tackle for a long time.

 author avatar